r-lib/clock/README.md

 -   *Duration* types for working with absolute intervals of time.

--   Clear and unambiguous handling of otherwise confusing date time manipulation issues, such as leap days and daylight savings.
+-   Clear and unambiguous handling of confusing date time manipulation issues, such as leap days, time zones, and daylight savings.

 -   A high level API supporting R’s Date and POSIXct classes to ease you into clock before having to learn about the more advanced features